Frequently Asked Questions:

 For profiles of our alumni, please see our departmental web page.

-The above advice was prepared by Professor Jason Carmichael, undergraduate academic adviser, department of Sociology.
+The above advice was prepared by Professor Jason Carmichael, undergraduate academic advisor, department of Sociology.

 The Master of Social Work Degree (MSW): The School of Social Work at McGill University offers an MSW program that exposes students to a broad range of theories, practice approaches, and research methods with particular attention to key areas of practice related to “Children and Families”, “Social Care and Health”, and “Community and International Development”.
 The MSW can be pursued as a non-thesis, thesis, or joint MSW/BCL/LLB program.
 Students in the non-thesis option complete coursework, an independent study project, and a field placement, all of which prepare them for advanced professional social work practice.
 The thesis option is designed for students who want to develop a specialized set of research skills.
 The joint social work and law degree, a non-thesis option, prepares students to integrate knowledge and practice skills from both disciplines.